mainej/schema-voyager/doc/installation-and-usage.md

 ## As an alias

-In most cases you will be working on a team and several developers will need to be able to re-generate the schema web page.
+In most cases you will be working on a team and several developers will need to be able to re-generate the standalone web page.
 The easiest way to share the command to do this is to create an alias that invokes `schema-voyager.cli/standalone`.

 ```clojure